Chief Executive, Primary Industries and Regions SA

 Director, Fisheries and Aquaculture Policy

-Sean Sloan is the Director for Fisheries and Aquaculture Policy in South Australia, and is responsible for fisheries and aquaculture management, policy development, research priority setting, environmental monitoring and aquatic animal health for South Australia’s fisheries and aquaculture sectors.
+Sean Sloan was appointed to the role of Director, Fisheries and Aquaculture Management and Policy in 2011, and is responsible for day to day management of commercial, recreational and traditional fisheries, aquaculture management, strategic planning, policy development, regulatory reform, environmental monitoring, aquatic animal health and research priority setting for South Australia’s fisheries and aquaculture resources.

-Sean has recently led the development of National Guidelines for harvest strategy development for Australian fisheries, which are a formal requirement under the Marine Stewardship Council certification process.
+Sean has published a number of papers and reports on fisheries management and has recently led the development of National Harvest Strategy Guidelines for Australian fisheries, which are a formal requirement under the Marine Stewardship Council certification process.

 Phone: (08) 8429 0432